 1. Be transparent

-No one likes surprises, so go ahead and lay out your reasons for implementing a safety solution upfront.
+No one likes surprises, so explain your reasons for implementing a safety solution up front.
 Was a high-profile collision the catalyst?
-Have unsafe driving behaviors been rising along with liabilities?
-By being transparent about what’s driving the decision to move forward with a safety solution — especially dash cams — you can demonstrate the need for improved safety and help drivers recognize that need, too.
+Have unsafe driving behaviors been rising?
+By explaining why you plan to invest in dash cams, you’ll help drivers understand why they’re needed.

 2. Educate drivers about safety technology